BogdanGeorgian91/rntvdemo/README.md

 - **Removed unused imports** - Cleaned up import statements highlighted by the editor to reduce bundle size
 - **Fixed React Hooks compliance** - Resolved a hook that wasn't called at the top level, which violated the Rules of Hooks (though the app remained functional)
 - **Package cleanup** - Removed the `@react-native/new-app-screen` package as it was no longer necessary after project initialization
-- **Fixed layout** - Adjusted flex proportions in DetailsScreen for better content distribution between poster and info sections (40/60 split)
+- **Fixed layout** - Adjusted flex proportions in HomeScreen and DetailsScreen for better content distribution
 - **Fixed focusing issue** - when navigating back to HomeScreen from DetailsScreen, first card was always re-focused although I've previously navigated from different card

 ### Asset Management